dental-benefits-badge

 • Better Cost Efficiency

 More often than not, tooth extraction is more cost-efficient and less hazardous than attempting to save a tooth with an infection.
 For example, although it may cost more than a root canal, the latter does not eradicate the problem at the ‘root’; re-infections or pain might pop up in that tooth again.
+Now that we have discussed the four benefits of tooth extraction, let us delve into the cons of the process.

 Top Three Cons Of Tooth Extraction